pennsail/Curtailed-2-Compute/README.md

 This repository contains the public-facing research workflow for analyzing California ISO (CAISO) curtailment patterns and evaluating parameterized economic scenarios for flexible data center loads.
 The release is centered on the canonical notebook sequence in `notebooks/01` through `notebooks/05`, supported by lightweight derived datasets and documentation that explain how to reproduce the analysis.

+This research was made possible by the generous support of Next10.
+We are grateful for their financial contributions, as well as their technical perspective and insights into the California context, which significantly shaped the direction and depth of this work.
+Please find our joint report [here](https://www.next10.org/publications/curtail-to-compute).

 ## Overview

 The repository provides: